Ssaiumesh/Power-BI-/README.md

 # Power-BI-
-The below power bi project is about the people working in various sectors from 2 different countries and there salary gender and other aspects.
+ This is a power Bi end to end project about the people working in various sectors from 2 different countries and there salary for specific sector and other aspects.